 Alaska moose safety

 I've been lucky enough to see plenty of moose since I moved to Alaska a few weeks ago.
-I saw one of them when I was riding my bike.
-I was on the way home when I saw this cute (but huge!) moose in the middle of the road, and as I approached he just stood his ground, with the hair standing up on his back -- wait, standing its ground, hair standing on it's back?!
+I came within 100 feet of one of them when I was riding my bike.
+I was on the way home when I saw this cute (but huge) moose in the middle of the road, and as I approached he just stood his ground, with the hair standing up on his back -- wait, standing its ground, hair standing on it's back?!
 Those are bad signs, right???

 I quickly went into emergency mode: "Back up Al, just turn around and back up, don't try to go around him."
 (Now I'm a little farther away.)
 "Wow -- did you see how fast he moved across the road with just a few strides?!
 I'll just sit back here for a while and wait him out."
 I did wait him out, and after a little while he went on his way, letting me pass.
 But had he come after me, what should I have done?